LZXCorp/SparkCTF/challenges/web/Just_Whats_Tampered-1/README.md

 - **Solution Writeup:** [`writeup.md`](./soln/writeup.md)

 ## Hints
-- I wonder if the challenge name has got anything to do with the vulnerability...?
-(5 points)
+- `I wonder if the challenge name has got anything to do with the vulnerability...?` (5 points)
-- They said something about having cookies during the session too...?
-(5 points)
+- `They said something about having cookies during the session too...?` (5 points)

 ## Services
 - [`justwhatstampered1`](./service) (port 8080:???)

 ## Flags
 - `SIG24{ju1cY_w3b_t0k3n5}` (static)

-## Requirements
-- I'm Insecure